vsouza/awesome-ios/README.md

 * [web3swift](https://github.com/BANKEX/web3swift) - Elegant Web3js functionality in Swift.
 Native ABI parsing and smart contract interactions.
 * [EthereumKit](https://github.com/D-Technologies/EthereumKit) - EthereumKit is a free, open-source Swift framework for easily interacting with the Ethereum.
 * [BitcoinKit](https://github.com/kishikawakatsumi/BitcoinKit) - Bitcoin protocol toolkit for Swift, BitcoinKit implements Bitcoin protocol in Swift.
 It is an implementation of the Bitcoin SPV protocol written (almost) entirely in swift.
+* [EtherWalletKit](https://github.com/SteadyAction/EtherWalletKit) - Ethereum Wallet Toolkit for iOS - You can implement Ethereum wallet without a server and blockchain knowledge.

 ## Bridging